econchick/new-coder/docs/_posts/2013-02-04-Part-1-Setup-raw-data.md

             return self.load_from_file(fp)
 ```

-After we've grabbed the data from the URL, we then pass it to our function, `load_from_file()`.
+After we’ve grabbed the data from the URL, we then pass it to our function, `load_from_file()`.
 Comments inline:

 ```python
 def load_from_file(self, fp):